Rhysjc/fb-msngr/README.md

 # fb-msngr
-### A node module for building messenger bots
 ---
-`fb-msngr` is a node module meant to be used in conjuction with express to build bots for Facebook's Messenger platform.
+`fb-msngr` is a node module for building bots for Facebook's Messenger platform.

 ##### Example Usage
 ---